jasonmm/compojure-wiki/Routes-In-Detail.md

 ### Destructuring the request

-After the HTTP method and the URI have been matched:
+After the HTTP method and the URI have been matched the second argument to the macro provides a way of retrieving information from the request map.
+This can either be a vector of parameters you want, or a full Clojure destructuring form.

 ```clojure
 [id]